TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - in case the gui still acts up
 	- always keep this personal deposit open
 	- recalculate hotbar on every round start?

-- autofill all magazines to full on start of each round

 - check windows dll dependencies for determinism